Lira Galore Sex Tape: NBA Player Lance Stephenson Allegedly Seen In Leaked Video

 A post shared by Lira Mercer (@lira_galore) on

-Before that she had been connected to NBA player Patrick Beverly, but was reportedly stolen away by rapper Drake.
+Before that, she had been connected to NBA player Patrick Beverly but was reportedly stolen away by rapper Drake.

 “Drake has reportedly been courting Lira for weeks,” Hollywood Life reported in October of 2014.
 “They even met up when the rapper was in Houston last week.
 Apparently, the two are having a whirlwind romance.”